Skip to Main Content ↓

 Advanced AI Cohort Grant

-CELT leadership will guide 10 faculty (roughly 1-2 faculty per college or school) as they identify disciplinary relevant AI tools while testing their capabilities, limitations, and proposing best practices for classroom integration.
+CELT leadership will guide 10 faculty (roughly 1-2 faculty per college or school) as they identify discipline-relevant AI tools while testing their capabilities, limitations, and proposing best practices for classroom integration.
 Collectively, the group will develop a campus-wide resource bank that outlines the AI tools they incorporated, the tools, their capabilities, costs, and more.

 Schedule Your Visit